apache/beam-site/README.md

     $ jekyll build

-One built, all of the static content will be placed in the folder `_site` inside of the root directory.
-The entire (static) Apache Beam website lives in `_site`.
+One built, all of the static content will be placed in the folder `content` inside of the root directory.
+The entire (static) Apache Beam website lives in `content`.

-### Publishing the Site
-The Apache Beam website uses `svnpubsub`.
-The `_site` folder contains the website's content.
-When the content in `_site` is  committed to the svn repository, the Apache Beam website will automatically be updated.

 ### Apache License
 ---